Multi-State Employee Handbook Compliance for Remote Employees

 As litigation increases, automatic updates can save your business from big risks.

 Enroll in Employee Handbook Monitoring with MyHRConcierge

-To learn more about our services for employee handbook review, employee handbook writing, and monthly ongoing compliance, contact MyHRConcierge for a free consultation.
+To learn more about our services for remote employee handbook compliance, employee handbook review, employee handbook writing, and monthly ongoing compliance, contact MyHRConcierge for a free consultation.
 Call Chris Cooley at 1-855-538-6947 ext.108 or email firstname.lastname@example.org.